amina-mardiyyah/amina-mardiyyah.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.idiap.ch/~arufai/'>predoctoral research intern at Idiap Research Institute</a> | actively Searching For A PHD Position In Biomedical AI
+subtitle: <a href='https://www.idiap.ch/~arufai/'>Research intern at Idiap Research Institute</a> | actively Searching For A PHD Position

 profile:
   align: left